Supreme Court Hears Case on Counting Late Mail-in Ballots Amid Republican Challenge - PRESS AI WORLD

 Credited from: CBSNEWS

-• The U.S. Supreme Court is reviewing Mississippi's law on mail-in ballot deadlines.
+• The U.S. Supreme Court is reviewing Mississippi's law on late mail-in ballots.

 SHARE THIS ARTICLE: